Overview

 Pre-requisites

-The plugin requires you to Signup and create a Stripe Account.
+The plugin requires you to sign up and create a Stripe Account.

 Getting started

-Configure Stripe in 3 steps
+Configure Stripe in a few steps

 Stripe Overview